Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

 where \( x_{k}\) is the internal state of the model at time $k$.
 The goal of training $f_{\psi}$ is to encode the sub-tasks and transition logic of all automata $\{\mathcal{A}_i\}_{i \in \mathcal{T}}$ contained in $\mathcal{D}$.
-By including $\mathcal{E}^l_i$ at every step, the model is explicitly conditioned on the structure and constraints of the automaton of a given task, enabling it to interpret incoming events in the right context and guide state transitions accordingly.
-This conditioning also ensures that latent states corresponding to different tasks remain separated in the hidden space: even if two sequences from distinct tasks pass through identical event patterns, the task embedding $\mathcal{E}^l_i$ shifts their trajectories in the latent space so that $x_{k}$ for one task cannot overlap with \( x^{\prime}_{k} \) from another.
+By explicitly conditioning on $\mathcal{E}^l_i$ at every step, we ensure that incoming events and state transitions are learned in the context of $\mathcal{E}^l_i$.
+This also ensures that latent states corresponding to different tasks remain separated in the latent space: even if two sequences from distinct tasks pass through identical event patterns, the task embedding $\mathcal{E}^l_i$ shifts their trajectories in the latent space so that $x_{k}$ for one task does not overlap with \( x^{\prime}_{k} \) from another.